-If the court overturns Roe v.
-Wade in June (when they're expected to make their decision), reproductive rights will be kicked back to the state level.
-As a result, safe abortions would quickly become severely restricted or illegal for over 135 million people, according to NPR.
-And many states have even passed "trigger laws," or pre-Roe abortion bans that will start the moment the court makes its decision, leaving many folks without the health care they need.
+The ruling means that reproductive rights will be kicked back to the state level.
+As a result, safe abortions will quickly become severely restricted or illegal for more than 135 million people, according to NPR.
+And 13 states have even passed "trigger laws," or pre-Roe abortion bans that will start the moment the court makes its decision, banning abortion within 30 days, leaving many folks without the health care they need.

-Still, you aren't alone if you feel frustrated and restless right now.
-Below, Sharmin Hossain, abortion justice advocate and Campaign Director of the Liberate Abortion Campaign, offers her best advice for supporting reproductive rights.
+You aren't alone if you feel frustrated and restless right now.
+Below, Sharmin Hossain, abortion justice advocate, Campaign Director of the Liberate Abortion Campaign, and Well+Good Changemaker offers her best advice for supporting reproductive rights.

 How to protect Roe v.
 Wade and reproductive rights at large